Minecraft

 How to Install Java on Ubuntu 18.04

-This guide will walk you through installing Java on Ubuntu 18.04.
-Commands work on any private server or machine running Ubuntu 18.04 Bionic Beaver, 16.04, or other LTS versions.
-Java is available in three editions: Micro (ME), Enterprise (EE), and Standard (SE).
-This guide focuses on Java SE 11 (LTS).
+This article will teach you how to install Java on Ubuntu 18.04.
+The commands will work on any private server or computer running the latest version, Ubuntu 18.04 Bionic Beaver, as well as on 16.04 and other long-term support (LTS) versions.
+Java is generally distributed in three editions: Micro (ME), Enterprise (EE) and Standard Edition (SE).
+For this guide, we will use Java SE 11 (LTS).

 apt-get update && apt-get upgrade